Doctor of Medicine (MD) Policy and Regulations

 Academic Requirements for the MD Degree

-passed Clinical Performance Exam (CPX)
+• Passed Clinical Performance Exam (CPX); and

-- discharged all financial obligations to the USC School of Medicine Greenville and to the University of South Carolina
+• Discharged of all financial obligations to the USC School of Medicine Greenville and USC

 Promotion Policy